Featured Online Class on Short Forms

 Week Two: A Short Study of Memoirs Written in an Accumulation of Short Pieces

 There are many cutting edge strategies for approaching the writing of a memoir.
 This week the instructor will provide samples from some successful memoirs made up of short pieces.

 Assignment: With exercises to make a healthy start on creating your own memoir in short pieces, the instructor will provide a variety of approaches to your subject.
-She will respond to everyone’s posted writing with suggestions for revision.
+She will respond to everyone’s posted writing with suggestions for future after class finishes revision.

 Week Three: A Short Study of the Epistolary (Letter) Form

 This form is an old-time form that is effective in helping us tell life stories.
 This week we will read some profoundly moving letter-form essays.